 Zoe Melvin (PhD student, Bangor University)

-Zoe is a PhD student at Bangor University with NERC's ENVISION Doctoral Training Partnership in collaboration with the Wildlife Conservation Society studying the effects of habitat disturbance on the physiology and behaviour of the Zanzibar red colobus.
-She is also studying the population genetics of the island-wide population of ZRC to learn about their dispersal patterns and to inform conservation strategies.
+Zoe is a PhD student at Bangor University with NERC's ENVISION Doctoral Training Partnership in collaboration with the Wildlife Conservation Society studying the effects of habitat disturbance on colobus oxidative stress levels and the potential impact of accumulating oxidative damage on individual fitness.
 She received her undergraduate degree in Zoology from Cardiff University and has over two and half years conducting research in primate behavioural ecology and conservation in Africa.

 Harry Olgun (MScRes student, Bangor University)